 From the waste collected, Rob assembled the plastics into kayaks, which Odyssey now sells online and are used in their 'Paddle for Plastic' campaign which our head designer Tab designed the logo!
 The kayaks would then be used to retrieve further plastics from the sea and would be given back to the communities that supported them through sponsorship.

-We initially suggested amending their current site to improve page speed and performance, but due to Wix's controls over their code, we decided it would be best to craft a new site that would improve the overall user journey and show off the brand at it's very best.
+Beginning with the consultation phase, we assessed where the current site was failing and how we could create a more functional website to suit Odyssey's goals.
+We initially suggested amending the current site to improve its page speed and overall performance, but due to Wix's controls over the code, we decided it would be best to craft a new site that would improve the users' journey and show off the brand at it's very best.